 We recommend Kazzi Kovers 100% cotton shoe dust bags.
-They’re eco-friendly (biodegrades in 5 months) and they’re the best alternative to common non-woven shoe covers (usually included with shoe purchases and will crumble over time), and nylon shoe bags which trap heat.
+They’re eco-friendly (biodegrades in 5 months) and they’re the best alternative to common non-woven shoe covers (as these will crumble over time).
+These cheap non-woven shoe bags are sometimes included with shoe purchases, as are nylon shoe bags which trap heat.

 Our luxury shoe bags will add a pop of colour to any wardrobe, bedroom, or sit comfortably on any shelf or rack.
 They’re also great for travelling and will easily fit in your carry-on, backpack or suitcase.
 With a 3-sided zip, this gives you easy and fast to access to your shoes.
 Most importantly, your shoes will be well protected throughout the seasons and during your travels at all times.

 Kazzi Kovers 100% Cotton Shoe Bags are available in a range of fun and sassy colours and packages.